Elizabeth Niehaus

 Teaching and Advising

 Dr. Niehaus advises PhD students in Educational Leadership and Higher Education and MA students in the Higher Education specialization.
 She looks for students with a clear vision for why they want to pursue a graduate degree as well as students with specific questions they are interested in exploring through research.
-Dr. Niehaus regularly teaches EDAD 842: College Students in America, EDAD 932: Global Issues in Higher Education, EDAD 984B: Qualitative Techniques – Case Study Research, and EDAD 984E: Qualitative Techniques – Grounded Theory in Educational Administration.
-She has also taught special topics and hands-on research seminars for both masters and doctoral students, including recent courses on the First Amendment, Free Speech, and Campus Climate; Controversies in Higher Education; Qualitative Data Collection; Qualitative Data Analysis; and Novel Approaches to Research on Student Experiences in Higher Education.
+Dr. Niehaus regularly teaches EDAD 832: Higher Education in America, EDAD 984B: Qualitative Techniques – Case Study Research, and EDAD 984E: Qualitative Techniques – Grounded Theory in Educational Administration.
+She has also taught special topics and hands-on research seminars for both masters and doctoral students, including recent courses on Unions and Collective Bargaining in Higher Education, Free Speech and Campus Climate, and Book Bans and Gag orders in P20 Education.

 Current Research and Projects